This browser is out of date.

 If your child has:

-• Rapid breathing, hard time breathing or extra-noisy breathing, take him to the nearest emergency room and call your doctor.
+• Rapid breathing, hard time breathing or extra-noisy breathing, take them to the nearest emergency room and call your doctor.

 • Any bleeding after the day of surgery.